 - Clarify the term “dependent” for purposes of the coverage requirement; and

 - Provide transition relief for plan years that begin in 2014.

 The regulations are not final.
 However, employers may rely on the proposed regulations until final regulations or other applicable guidance is issued.

 This Insure NW Legislative Brief describes the dependent coverage requirements in the employer shared responsibility provisions.

 Who qualifies as a dependent?

 The proposed regulations clarify that, starting in 2014, an applicable large employer must offer health coverage to both its full-time employees and their dependents to avoid the shared responsibility payment.
-The term “dependent” is defined as an employee’s child who is under 26 years of age.
-An employee’s child includes a natural son or daughter, adopted child, stepchild and foster child.
+The term “dependent” is defined as an employee’s nbso child who is under 26 years of age.
+An You can find dozens of celebrities with the Sun in Aquarius Ascendant in online casino canada capricorn love horoscope combination on Astrotheme, listed in popularity order and based on our visitors" clicks. employee’s child includes a natural son or daughter, adopted Parajumpers Herren Jacken child, stepchild and foster child.

 For these purposes, “dependent” does not include any other individual, including the employee’s spouse.
 This means that employers are not required to offer coverage to an employee’s spouse under the employer shared responsibility provisions, and will not be liable for any penalty due to failure to offer coverage to an employee’s spouse.